 Who doesn’t love a good road trip?
 Planning a trip is always exciting, but do cars feel the same?
 It’s a great question.

-The average family car drives the equivalent of halfway round the world every year without major mechanical issue.
+The average family car drives the equivalent of halfway around the world every year without major mechanical issues.
 Modern cars are engineered for reliability and durability.
-Long drives are less stressful to a cars mechanical components than multiple short drives.
+Long drives are less stressful to a car’s mechanical components than multiple short drives.

 In this post you’ll learn why your car prefers a long drive to a short one, you’ll also learn some really useful road trip preparation tips.

 The average family car covers around thirteen and half thousand miles in a year, and in its lifetime will travel around the world approximately six times.
 Sure it will need maintenance and repairs along the way, but likely nothing major.

 I’m a mechanic as was my father, when he was an apprentice, engines could not travel more than eight thousand miles before needing some major love in the workshop.
 I’m swinging wrenches for well over twenty years and cars I see today for the most part have never been more reliable or durable.

 Long drives pose absolutely no challenge to a modern car, provided it’s well maintained.
 Short drives on the other hand can actually be harmful to the health of some of your vehicle’s components and here’s why.